keli95566/personal/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. fellow at the [Helmholz Graduate School for Structured of Matter (DASHH)](https://www.dashh.org/) supervised by Prof.Frank Steinicke, Dr. Reinhard Bacher, and Prof.Wim Leemans.
+I am a postdoctoral researcher at the Human Computer Interaction group at the University of Hamburg led by Prof.Frank Steinicke, working on the European Union funded project [PRESENCE](https://presence-xr.eu/).

+I was a Ph.D. fellow at the [Helmholz Graduate School for Structured of Matter (DASHH)](https://www.dashh.org/) supervised by Prof.Frank Steinicke, Dr. Reinhard Bacher, and Prof.Wim Leemans.
 In my Ph.D., I work interdisciplinary between the particle accelerator control system group at the [German Electron Synchrotron (DESY)](https://www.desy.de/) and the [Human Computer Interaction group](https://www.inf.uni-hamburg.de/en/inst/ab/hci/people.html) at the Hamburg University.
 I am developing mixed reality technology for operating large-scale physics facilities such as particle accelerators and high-power lasers.

 Before joining DASHH, I graduated from the Master of Photonics program at the Abbe School of Photonics, where I had extensive training in applied and theoretical optics.
-During my master's study, I also worked as a research assistant at the **German Aerospace Center (DLR)**, and the **Fraunhofer Institute of Precision Engineering and Applied Optics**.
+During my master's study, I also worked as a research assistant at the German Aerospace Center (DLR), and the Fraunhofer Institute of Precision Engineering and Applied Optics.

 Research Interests
 --------